Thinking about moving to Ireland? What about working in Ireland? Here's our top tips for the job hunting part of your relocation to the Emerald Isle.

 As soon as you land, make sure to put an effort in meeting new people - either through Facebook groups or websites such as meetup.com (this is where I met my current best friends!).

 There will be days when you'll doubt whether you can make it in a new country.
-There will be nights when you'll feel lonely and scared.
 Know, that this is all normal and part of adaptation process.
-We have all been there and we all survived.
-Remember: anything worth having is worth fighting for.
+Starting a new life in a foreign country will give you the strengths to face difficult situations and become a mature, independent person.